Tahir082/Student-Management-System-With-Online-Attendance-Feature/Readme.txt

 East West University,
 Dhaka.

-The web application is a simple implementation of Sign up and Sign in feature using Php and Mysql.
+The web application is a simple implementation of Student Attendance Management feature with Limited University Management using Php and Mysql.
 To successfully run the web application one must follow these steps:

 1. Download and Install xampp.